-With Europe's first coronavirus vaccinations having taken place in England this week, for the first time in almost a year, the world is beginning to feel hopeful that the curtain is finally beginning to come down on the COVID-19 pandemic.
+With coronavirus vaccination programmes underway around Europe, the world is beginning to feel hopeful that the curtain is finally beginning to come down on the COVID-19 pandemic.

 But a vaccine will not mitigate the pandemic's impact on our lives overnight; we'll first need to wait months for approved vaccines to reach the majority of people who want them.
 The virus' grip will loosen eventually but it won't relinquish the world just yet.

-With the arrival of an approved vaccine and several other credible vaccine candidates, talk has now turned to how we will navigate our daily lives as the coronavirus era comes to a close and begin to rebuild a sense of normalcy.
+With several vaccines now approved, talk has now turned to how we will navigate our daily lives as the coronavirus era comes to a close and begin to rebuild a sense of normalcy.

 In many countries in Europe and around the world, pandemic-related restrictions have meant that the ability to move freely has been severely hampered.
 Passengers crossing international borders, for instance, have faced lengthy enforced quarantine periods, either on arriving at their destination or on their return, or both.

 It's hoped unprecedented mass vaccination programmes will eventually render these restrictions moot but in the meantime, the choice of whether vaccinate or not offers either a ticket to freedom or prolonging the agony of lockdown.

 "Immunity passports" were a concept floated early on in the pandemic to allow people who were presumed to be immune to COVID-19 to freely circulate in society.
 With the advent of a vaccine, the idea has further evolved to encompass immunity through proof of vaccination.

 However, the official messaging about the validity of these so-called "digital health passports" - or "vaccine passports" as they are becoming known - is at present a little confusing.
 The World Health Organization (WHO) itself appears at odds with its own recommendations.